Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/3 - Kaeon FUSION Standard Interface/Kaeon FUSION Standard Interface.md

 ### List Operations

-Indexes for list operations in the Kaeon FUSION Standard Interface start at 1.

 #### List

 The List command places all of the values returned by its children into a list and returns it.